 No one is able to know how much "longevity" the new lands will have, given the strong instability of the area due to the disappearance of the hardest layers of surface ice.

-According to the Russian Navy, these new islands in the Arctic are only a fraction of the dozens of islands that have recently emerged or are in the process of emerging in the area.
+According to the Russian Navy, these new islands in the Arctic are only part of the dozens of islands that have recently emerged or are in the process of surfacing in the area.
 A phenomenon so vast that even ordinary citizens have been able to discover some small atolls.

 An event which, given the situation, is unfortunately not surprising

-"The discovery of the islands for the retreat of the Nansen Glacier is a no-surprise," says oceanographer Tom Rippeth of the University of Bangor in Scotland.
-"It is almost a river of ice that carries compact snow and more solid masses from parts of the sea to others".
+"The discovery of the Nansen Glacier retreat islands is a no-surprise," says oceanographer Tom Rippeth of the University of Bangor in Scotland.
+"It is almost like a river of ice that carries compact snow and more solid masses from areas of the sea to others".